eugenedhz/tasm_sort/README.md

 # tasm_sort
-Two programs written in turbo assembler.
+The program written in turbo assembler.
 You can use it to sort lists of numbers.

 # How to use